RedHat-UX/red-hat-design-system/elements/rh-table/docs/30-code.md

 ### Responsive tables

-`<rh-table>` will automatically reformat to a "stacked" presentation in narrow containers such as on small screens and mobile devices, or in page sidebars, and auto-generate each table cell heading for its responsive layout.
-To customize or override individual table cell headings on mobile devices, use a `data-label` attribute on the `<td>` element you want to customize.
+`<rh-table>` will automatically reformat to a "stacked" presentation in narrow containers such as on small screens and mobile devices or in page sidebars.
+For simple table structures, each table cell heading will be auto-generated for its responsive layout.

+For complex tables (i.e., including `colspan` or `rowspan` attributes), or to customize or override individual table cell headings on mobile devices, use a `data-label` attribute on the `<td>` elements to label them.

 ```html
 <rh-table>